shengyanli1982/workqueue/README.md

 **Direct performance**

 The project uses the `Red-Black Tree` algorithm to sort elements in the heap.
 The time complexity of the `Red-Black Tree` algorithm is `O(logn)`.
 In this project, a `tree` is used to store the elements in the heap.
-Each element is added to the `map` and then sorted.
+Each element is added to the `tree` and then sorted.

 ```bash
 $ go test -benchmem -run=^$ -bench ^BenchmarkHeap* .